ThinLiquid/obsidian-vault/04 - Bites/distance-time graph.md

+# Distance-time graph
-# Deducing motion from a distance-time graph
+## Deducing motion from a distance-time graph
 | State of object                | Shape of distance-time graph        |
 | ------------------------------ | ----------------------------------- |
 | At rest                        | Horizontal line.                    |